MooersLab/pymolsnips/README.md

 The vim keybindings for text editing are so useful that the they are available for the rival text editor emacs.
 A newer branch of vim called neovim is available.
 Either are available from software repositories like macports and fink or as stand-a-lone applications.
 The addition of a plugin requires the editing of startup .vimrc file.

 Ultisnips is a more recent alternative to [snipmate](https://github.com/garbas/vim-snipmates://github.com/garbas/vim-snipmate).
-Ultisnips required Python.
+Ultisnips requires Python.
 VimL does not require Python.
 If you choose to install VimL, you will need the snipmate library.
 Otherwise, you should use Ultisnips.
 The snippets are stored in a single file that is language specific.
 <A href=#FASTLINKS2>Return to list of editors above.</A>

 <h3 name="SublimeText3">Sublime Text 3 (Universal)</h3>

-[Sublime Text 3](https://www.sublimetext.com/3s://www.sublimetext.com/) is a gui-based editor for many reasons.
+[Sublime Text 3](https://www.sublimetext.com/3s://www.sublimetext.com/) is a gui-based editor.
-The free trial period is infinite, but I bought a license after several months because I thought that the software was worth it.
+The free trial period is infinite.
 Sublime Text 3 starts up much faster than the other text editors for programmers.
 Sublime Text 3 has strong support for snippets and the autocompletion of tab triggers.
-The snippets are stored in separate files with the file extension sublime-snippet.
+The snippets are stored in separate files with the file extension `.sublime-snippet'.
 <A href=#FASTLINKS2>Return to list of editors above.</A>

 <!--